5 Visualizing Networks and Why You Shouldn’t

 G = unweight(nx.karate_club_graph())

-draw_kwargs = {"node_color": "lightblue", "node_size": 100, "edge_color": "gray", "edgecolors" : "black"}
+draw_kwargs = {"node_color": "steelblue", "node_size": 100, "edge_color": "grey", "edgecolors" : "white", "width": 0.5}

 nx.draw(G, ax = ax[1], **draw_kwargs)